Ivo-Evans/blog/readme.md

 Article files begin with a number from 000 to 999, followed by the title of the article, where 000 is the first-written article and 999 is the last-written article.
 This convention lets content-management.rb sort the articles to display in reverse-chronological order.
 That said, you can use any article name you want and articles will still be written into html pages.

-The program is not picky about article filetypes. .html files, .txt files, and files with no extension at all are all acceptable.
+The program is not picky about article filetypes either. .html files, .txt files, and files with no extension at all are all acceptable.
 It _is_ important, however, that you format their contents correctly.

 ### Formatting article files